Hethersett Academy: Description

-When it visited in 2016, Ofsted found that Hethersett Academy was an 'Outstanding' 11-16 secondary school, which was a remarkable achievement as its predecessor school, Hethersett High School and Science College, had been judged inadequate following an inspection in March 2013, requiring it to become an academy.
-The academy opened in November 2013 under the sponsorship of the Inspiration Trust and the principal, Gareth Stevens, was installed.
-Most pupils are 'White British', with a smaller than average proportion coming from minority ethnic backgrounds.
-A smaller than average proportion of pupils speak English as an additional language, or are in care or receiving free school meals.

 In March 2013 Hethersett High School and Science College had been put in special measures.
 It was one of 28 Norfolk schools targeted by Ofsted in a bid to discover why so many were failing to deliver good outcomes for their pupils.

-The visiting inspectors said "Students’ achievement was not good enough, leaders and management had failed to spot youngsters’ underachievement quickly enough and the quality of teaching was inconsistent and often did not challenge pupils enough.
+The visiting inspectors said "Students' achievement was not good enough, leaders and management had failed to spot youngsters' underachievement quickly enough and the quality of teaching was inconsistent and often did not challenge pupils enough.
 The decline in the quality of education provided by the school indicates that capacity for improvement is inadequate."
-It also acknowledged that students were well cared for and felt safe at school and attendance was above average.
-Parents, however, were positive about the school's work.
+It acknowledged that students were well cared for and felt safe at school and attendance was above average.
+Parents were positive about the school's work.

+The school re-opened as an academy in November 2013 under the sponsorship of the Inspiration Trust; the new principal was Gareth Stevens.

 On 2 December 2014 there were still concerns about the behaviour of the pupils, and Ofsted did a monitoring visit.
 They advised management to put more emphasis on low-level disruption in lessons being covered by temporary supply staff, praised them for the new system of compulsory after school sessions- saying these worked when they had been well planned and fostered discontent when they were unstructured.

-Since being sponsored by the Inspiration Trust, the school has improved significantly in many areas including leadership, pupil behaviour and exam results.
+When it visited in 2016, Ofsted found that Hethersett Academy was an 'Outstanding' 11-16 secondary school.
+Most pupils are White British, with a smaller than average proportion coming from minority ethnic backgrounds.
+A smaller than average proportion of pupils speak English as an additional language, or are in care or receiving free school meals.